surelybassy/FoliumMapping/README.md

 ## Mapping the Data

 The data collected was imported into Python and mapped using the Folium library.
+The maps are then expxlored as HTML pages, that can then be used in various ways.

 Below are several examples of the different settings and options available.